pikatchu/closedsource/book/0031-first_program.md

 "What am I looking at?" she asked.

 Jasper grinned, leaning in beside her.
 "This is your first program.
 It's simple—just three instructions.
-Let’s go through them one by one."
+Let's go through them one by one."

 He pointed at the first line: